 Ockham New Zealand Book Awards – A partnership we cherish

-"From the start we’ve wanted to give back to those organisations and individuals that enrich us as a society.
-Critical thought and enquiry – and extending the joy of thinking and learning to all New Zealanders – is at the heart of the Ockham ethos."
-Mark Todd reflects on Ockham Residential’s partnership with the New Zealand Book Awards Trust.
+Critical thought and enquiry – and extending the joy of thinking and learning to all New Zealanders – is at the heart of the Ockham ethos.
+Ockham founder Mark Todd reflects on the company’s partnership with the New Zealand Book Awards Trust.

 2020 will mark the fifth year of our sponsorship of the New Zealand Book Awards.
 It’s a huge honour for our company, Ockham Residential, to have this association and I confess I pinch myself whenever I hear them called 'The Ockhams'.
 For the briefest moment I think, 'Oh, what a wonderful coincidence – we share the same name.'
 Then just 'Oh!'
 It’s a thrill – the very best kind of reflected glory.